wpaccessibility/wp-a11y-docs/docs/contribute/github/pull-requests.md

 All documentation files live in the `/docs/` directory.
 For Markdown, we use the [Markdown Style Guide](https://developer.wordpress.org/coding-standards/styleguide/).

-Please check for grammer and spelling errors before submitting the PR.
+Please check for grammar and spelling errors before submitting the PR.

 ## Create a pull request from a fork on GitHub with your text.